You're an educator at heart, so you've always found your job rewarding. It doesn't matter to you that you're not swimming in cash.

 Because there are far too many of them, we won't be going over them all here.
 We'll instead refer you to the U.S. Department of Education's detailed information about the program, and the Teacher Loan Forgiveness Application form.

-Thus far, all of the programs which offer loan forgiveness for teachers that we've talked about have been federal programs.
+Thus far, all of the programs which offer student loan forgiveness for teachers that we've talked about have been federal programs.
 However, there are several states which also have specialized programs for teachers.

 In the state of Illinois, for example, teachers may be offered awards to teach in the state.
-Like many of the loans we've mentioned before, these awards come with stipulations.
+Like many of the programs we've mentioned before, these awards come with stipulations.
 These teachers must teach in low-incomes areas to receive them.

 If you're not sure about whether or not your state has special programs, be sure to check out some online databases.